NLnetLabs/routinator/doc/manual/source/rtr-service.rst

 communications.
 This includes TLS, SSH, TCP MD5 and TCP-AO transports.

-Routinator currently has native support for TLS connections, and can be configured to use `SSH`_ with some additional tooling.
+Routinator currently has native support for TLS connections, and can be configured to use `SSH Transport`_ with some additional tooling.

 TLS Transport
 """""""""""""